Alix-debug/Python-Project-Facebook-Comments/README.md

 The project is composed by :
 - a Jupyter notebook and its HTML for more convienency.
-To see the html file correctly please go on https://htmlpreview.github.io  and enter this URL  "https://raw.githubusercontent.com/Alix-debug/Python-Project-Facebook-Comments/main/Facebook_Python_Project.html?token=ASJ3CKZ7MSUEPSLBHNXS6DTB2RNUG"
+*To see the html file correctly please go on https://htmlpreview.github.io  and enter the HTML URL of Facebook_Python_Project.html
 - You will find a flask application as well name under MyFlaskApp.py
 - The project report under pdf format